AlexDAlexeev/ffpbuildenv/README.md

 #### B
 Build directory.
 Defaults to the source directory.

+#### patch-series and patch-*.sh
+Sometimes the source will not compile on its own, or needs changes for arm.
+You can specify each of the patch files you want applied from the *patches/$PN-$PV/* directory.
+The package version must exactly.
+If this is not enough, any patch-*.sh file in the source dir will be executed as a shell script.

 #### configure.sh
 This file is used for configuring the source code with other commands than ./configure.
 If it is not available ./configure with the optional configure_args (see below) will be run in the source directory.